Top 10 Most Beautiful Arctic Animals: Stunning Pictures and Facts

 3. Narwhals Can Dive Over a Mile Deep: These “unicorns of the sea” can dive up to 5,000 feet in search of fish and squid, making them one of the deepest-diving marine mammals.

-4. The Arctic Fox Can Survive Extreme Temperatures: With its thick fur, the Arctic fox is so well-insulated that it can withstand temperatures as low as -50°C (-58°F) without shivering.
+4. The Arctic Fox Can Survive Extreme Temperatures: Its thick fur makes it so well-insulated that it can withstand temperatures as low as -50°C (-58°F) without shivering.

 5. Beluga Whales Have Flexible Necks: Unlike most whales, belugas can turn their heads from side to side because they lack fused neck vertebrae, making them highly agile in the water.